The Glass Bead Game

 - A spoken improv of one minute turns between two players.

 - The player speaks upon a topic chosen from a set of 24 starter topics, and play a total of 10 x one-minute turns (called beads) on the topic.

 - The players listen carefully and respond to each bead upon their turn.

 - The players avoid the use of I and you to bypass the ego, which also encourages flow and openness.

 A Timer is used to synchronize the players together.

 The Magister Ludi will usually introduce a mindfulness practice at the beginning of a session, and each individual game will have a minute of meditation.
 Some players may be slower and more reflective, or even silent, this is a space for reflection.

 The practice is more important than any pressure for a notion of success which could inhibit players from giving their valuable contribution.

 The aim of the game is to develop clear ideas, deep, unselfish listening, and game awareness which will allow us to participate in the collective intelligence of humanity.

-Variations on the basic game can be of any length and be played by any number of players, and in different formats and media.
+Variations on the basic game can be of any length, be played by any number of players, in different formats and media.